 One of the biggest contributors to global warming is carbon dioxide.
 The way we use energy in buildings causes emissions of carbon.
-The energy we use for heating, lighting and power in homes produces over a quarter of the UK's carbon dioxide emissions and other buildings produce a further one-sixth.
+The energy we use for heating, lighting and power in homes produces over a guarter of the UK's carbon dioxide emissions and other buildings produce a further one-sixth.

 The average household causes about 6 tonnes of carbon dioxide every year.
 Adopting the recommendations in this report can reduce emissions and protect the environment.
 You could reduce emissions even more by switching to renewable energy sources.
-In addition there are many simple everyday measures that will save money, improve comfort and reduce the impact on the environment.
+In addition there are many simple every day measures that will save money, improve comfort and reduce the impact on the environment.
 Some examples are given at the end of this report.

+Visit the Government's website at www.communities.gov.uk/epbd to:

-mmunities.gov.uk/epbd to: Find how to confirm the authenticity of an energy performance certificate Find how to make a complaint about a certificate or the assessor who produced it Learn more about the national register where this s certificate has been lodged Learn more about energy efficiency and reducing g energy consumption.
+- Find how to confirm the authenticity of an energy performance certificate - · Find how to make a complaint about a certificate or the assessor who produced it - Learn more about the national register where this certificate has been lodged the Government is the controller of the data on the register - Learn more about energy efficiency and reducing energy consumption